Starman7312/Hashed-Dictionary/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Note:

+    • The hash function used modulus (%) to calcuate the hash value
     • Uses linear probing to handle hash collisions
     • Example tests are in the main method for examplifying the functionalities
     • The number of hashable locations can be modified to be larger, but the code struggles with values > ≈ 214748360